 When you are dealing with the aftermath of a car accident, the last thing you want to be worried about is the cost of your medical expenses.
-Even if your car insurance policy covers some of the costs, it may be a reimbursement that takes place after the fact, while you need care immediately.
+Even if your car insurance policy covers some of the costs, it may be a reimbursement that takes place after the fact if you need care immediately.
 Diagnostic scans like MRIs are used soon after a crash to detect car accident injuries and other concerns that need to be addressed and should not be put off due to the expense.
+When planning for an upcoming medical procedure, you might be asking yourself, “How much is an MRI?” so you can budget accordingly.
 While the exact bill will vary, we’ve compiled some information to help you understand what to expect.

 What Is an MRI?